StudentEng2016/CENG315.Project2/README.md

 stepper motor.

-We plan on using the an arduino mege2560 to control the bi-polar stepper motor to make it move on its X-axis
+We plan on using the an arduino mege2560 to control the bi-polar stepper motor to make it move on its X-axis.

-This part would be covered by Alisha
+(Developed by Alisha Singh Chauhan)

 **2.3.3 Web and work breakdown**